Spin-Mediated Mott Excitons: Conclusion

 In addition, we have established that the trends observed here require a detailed understanding of the many-body dynamics in these systems.
 Retardation effects in the effective spinon-mediated interaction are essential.
 Furthermore, the constituent charge and spin excitations are each affected separately by the background magnetic order, in ways cooperative for some exciton properties but antagonistic for others.

 It must be noted that despite the complexity, there are significant limitations to our approach.
-In particular, since we have made a mean-field approximation to describe the antiferromagnetic order, we can only hope to capture the effects of small fluctuations (i.e., low density of spin waves).
-Thus we do not expect our results to be quantitatively accurate in the small-$m$ regime, but at the same time, we do expect to have captured the overall qualitative trends.
+In particular, we have made approximations in the spirit of linear spin-wave theory, which is only justified at large spin $S$ and full magnetization (neither of which we assume here).
+Thus we do not expect these results to be quantitatively accurate --- we instead view this analysis as expressing our physical intuition regarding Mott excitons in the language of slave particles, from which we can make sharp predictions to be verified or falsified by more systematic investigations.

-As an outlook, the results presented here will be important when analyzing recent and future experiments on the optical properties of strongly correlated electronic materials.
+As an outlook, the predictions made here will be important when analyzing recent and future experiments on the optical properties of strongly correlated electronic materials.
 The existing experiments are quite complex, and require interpretations of their own.
 Our results agree with those interpretations in some respects but disagree in others.
 A complete understanding of the systems will require numerous approaches, both experimental and theoretical, including but not limited to the one described here.

 Particularly promising are the recent experiments on fermionic atoms in optical lattices~\cite{Hilker2017Revealing,Salomon2019Direct,Vijayan2020Time}.
 Since ultracold gases do not have many of the complicating features found in condensed matter systems, we expect that this will be a valuable direction to explore further.
 It is also likely that our conclusions, being based on the single-band nearest-neighbor Hubbard model, are more applicable to those systems than to materials such as the iridates.
 Importantly, current quantum gas microscopes allow one to directly create localized doublons and holons via optical tweezers, and reliably measure the spin correlation functions~\cite{Koepsell2019Imaging}.
 Such an unprecedented direct access to the system microscopics will provide a powerful way of investigating many-body excitons.